Knowledge Base

 This will trigger the onboarding procedure.

-Once you are done with the onboarding you will be prompted to take care of media translation for existing and future media types.
-Click the Set media languages button to proceed.
+Once you are done with the onboarding you will be automatically transferred to the Translation Management screen.

 Translating items